sahitidoke/sahitidoke.github.io/content/writing/ll.md

 Another important property of linear logic is linear negation.
 The negation of a proposition $A$ is written $A^\perp$.
 Linear negation can be understood operationally in terms of inputs and outputs.
 One way of viewing it is as swapping their roles, where what was regarded as an input is now regarded as an output, and vice versa.
 This helps us interpret propositions as interfaces between processes instead of some static truth value.

 One of the advantages of linear logic is its relationship with parallelism.
 Linear transformations can be reversed as resources cannot simply disappear or be duplicated.
 Thus, we can consider transformations in both directions, which is nonstandard in ordinary typed lambda calculus.
-Consider the following example: suppose we have a term whose type can be viewed as a transformation from a ``question'' to an ``answer.''
-This transformation needn't be linear, but linear logic allows you to reverse the roles of ``question'' and ``answer.''
+Consider the following example: suppose we have a term whose type can be viewed as a transformation from a "question" to an "answer."
+This transformation needn't be linear, but linear logic allows you to reverse the roles of "question" and "answer."

 The following discussion concerns the various models of linear logic.